-What does “Swimmable” mean?
+What does “Swimmable” water mean?

 “Swimmable” refers to the health of the water.
 That’s why we test the water quality using the recreational standard Guidelines for Canadian Recreational Water Quality and local health guidelines for specific communities.
 This information allows recreational water users to make an informed decision about when and where they enter the water.